Yinita/UnstableBaselines/README.md

 ```

 ## Example
 To get you started, in this short example we will run you through the process of training `Qwen3-1.7B-Base` via **mirror self-play** on _SimpleTak_ and evaluating it against `google/gemini-2.0-flash-lite-001` on _SimpleTak_ and _KuhnPoker_.
 We will be running the experiments on 3xRTX6000 ada.
 If you are limited to 24gb of vRam, you can reduce the `MAX_TRAIN_SEQ_LEN` to around _2500_ (this means that the model will only be trained on the first 2500 prompt+answer tokens, but can still generate answer that are longer than that.
-Since (in our experience) models tend to shorten their reasoning throughout training, this works very well).
+Since (in our experience) models tend to shorten their reasoning throughout training, this works very well.

 ### Training script